patrick-kidger/equinox/docs/all-of-equinox.md

 ## Filtering

 In the previous example, all of the model attributes were `Module`s and JAX arrays.
+To be precise: the overall model was a PyTree of JAX arrays.

-But Equinox supports using arbitrary Python objects too!
-If you choose to include those in your models, then Equinox offers the tools to handle them appropriately around `jax.jit` and `jax.grad`.
-(Which themselves only really work with JAX arrays.)
+Equinox supports using arbitrary Python objects too.
+(That is, the model is a PyTree of arbitrary Python objects, which may or may not include JAX arrays.)
+Equinox offers the tools to handle these appropriately around transforms like `jax.jit` and `jax.grad`.
+(Which themselves only work with JAX arrays.)

 !!! example

-    The activation function in [`equinox.nn.MLP`][] isn't a JAX array -- it's an arbitrary Python function.
+    The activation function in [`equinox.nn.MLP`][] isn't a JAX array -- it's a Python function.

 !!! example